 At the time, winning the national championship was incredibly challenging, even more than winning a European or world title.
 With no backing and at a mere 160 pounds, Yurik won the competition in the 165-pound class.

 In 1980, at just 23, Yurik won the 1980 Summer Olympics gold medal.
 At that event, Yurik became the first weightlifter to reach an 882-pound total (400 kilos) in the 181 pounds (82.5 kg) category.

 He also won seven gold medals in the World Championship games, five consecutive – from 1977 to 1981.

 Five gold medals accompanied these achievements in the European Championships, four gold medals in the USSR Weightlifting Championships, and three golds in the Cups of the USSR.

 Yurik became a member of the International Weightlifting Federation Hall of Fame in 1994.

-Despite his humble beginnings, Yurik became another top 6 men weightlifter of all time and one of the greatest weightlifters in history.
-We can learn from him that we should work hard and strive for greatness, no matter our starting point and what beliefs we might hold.
+Despite his humble beginnings, Yurik became another top 6 men weightlifters of all time and one of the greatest weightlifters in history.
+We can learn from him that we should work hard and strive for greatness, regardless of our starting point and beliefs.

 The last word on the top 6 men weightlifters